 Once a lease is entered into it is then sent to the Land Titles office for registration.
 A volume and folio number is then allocated to the lease and a certificate of title issued.

-This is a legal binding document between the Landlord "Mount Hotham Alpine Resort Management Board" and the Tenant.
+This is a legal binding document between the Landlord "Mount Hotham Alpine Resort Management" and the Tenant.

 Lease Term Criteria